alex-handley/jekyll-now/_posts/2015-01-31-rails-dependent-options.md

  => #<Comment id: 4, body: "My comment", post_id: nil, created_at: "2015-01-31 13:07:24", updated_at: "2015-01-31 13:07:24">
 {% endhighlight %}

-This is better then the default of leaving the foreign key set but this will still cause an error if you try and access the post.
+This is better then leaving the foreign key set but this will still cause an error if you try and access the post.

 {% highlight bash %}
 2.1.2 :006 > Comment.find(4).post.title